 - Trademe Charity auction with all proceeds going to Big Brothers Big Sisters - CLOSED - top bid $3,150!
-We've topped it up to $4,000
+We topped it up to $4,000

-- A New Zealand 'hero' to be nominated by our social media community - keep a lookout!
+- A New Zealand 'hero' was nominated by our social media community - Papa Honez One Whanau At A Time

 - On permanent display at Pic's Peanut Butter World, Nelson for all to see!
 Coming soon

 - The Nelson Provincial Museum, our local - Coming soon

 Pic says that those that bid on the TradeMe auction had a unique, never-to-be-repeated chance to own a genuine piece of New Zealand food history.

 Our peanut butter makers hand-shelled these nuts during their lunchtime.
 We roasted them at The Food Factory, Pic’s latest food venture, and ground them in one of our original grinders.